 These lemons come from Malaysia out of the Cameron Highlands area.
 These lemons are not grown by farmers.
 They grow out in the wild and are picked out of the trees freely.
 These are also some of the less popular lemons since they are not grown and remain wild.

 21. Escondido Lemons

-Escondido Lemons are found growing near the Escondido River, which is in Nicaragua.
-These lemons are bright yellow but have hardly any juice and they are smaller than the rest of the lemons.
+The Escondido Lemon is found growing near the Escondido River, which is in Nicaragua.
+These lemons are bright yellow but have hardly any juice, and they are smaller than the rest of the lemons.
 These are also some of the less popular lemons.

 22. Femminello St. Teresa Lemons

 These lemons are sour and tart.
 They are very acidic and are grown in Italy.
 Out of all the lemons, Femminello St. Teresa Lemons are the oldest known lemons from that part of Italy.
 Out of all the lemons in Italy, these are around three-fourths that are the Femminello type.
 These are also some of the less popular lemons as they are grown mostly in that area and are only famous in Italy.

 23. Genoa Lemons

 These lemons, like their name, come from Genoa, Italy.
 They resemble the Eureka Lemons and the lemons are very popular in California.